jupyter-book/mystmd/docs/integrating-jupyter.md

   - `test-secret`
 ```

-This allows you to connect to local servers on a different port, or across a private network and provide specific tokens to establish the connection, it is also useful in cases where this information is provided dynamically (for example after a JupyterHub server has been provisioned, however this requires additional infrastruture to deploy).
+This allows you to connect to local servers on a different port, or across a private network and provide specific tokens to establish the connection, it is also useful in cases where this information is provided dynamically (for example after a JupyterHub server has been provisioned, however this requires additional infrastructure to deploy).

 For more on working locally see [](#start-a-local-jupyter-server).